CooperSmout/coopersmout.github.io/_posts/2021-07-31-reliability-indices-for-the-internet.md

 ---
 layout: post
-title: Why the internet is broken and how to fix it
+title: Why the internet is broken and how we can fix it
 thumbnail-img: /assets/img/reliable.jpeg
 share-img: /assets/img/reliable.jpeg
 cover-img: /assets/img/trust-puzzle.jpeg